lmihaidaniel/kmlplayer/README.md

   offsetY: 0,
   active: true, // set window.onResize calling
+  onVisible: false, // resize the element only when visible
+  transform: {
+    y: "-100%" // transform scaled position to -100% scaled height of the element.
+  },
-  onVisible: false, // resize the element only when visible scale : { //set to true or false what you wish to be scaled to the video's postion and size
+  scale : { //set to true or false what you wish to be scaled to the video's postion and size
       x: true,
       y: true,